tobyqin/blog_hexo/_posts/2016-10-20-assertion-in-python.md

 tags: Python
 categories: Coding
 ---
-### 前言
+### Why not Python Assert 为何不尽人意

-Assertion in Python is pretty simple, you can assert anything condition by `assert` statement.
+Assertion in Python is pretty simple, you can assert any condition by `assert` statement.

 ```python
 >>> assert 1 + 1 == 2
 >>> assert isinstance('Hello', str)
 >>> assert isinstance('Hello', int)

 Traceback (most recent call last):
   File "<input>", line 1, in <module>
 AssertionError
 ```

-It is great that assert can stop your application when something goes wrong.
-However, it is not great that the **AssertionError** did not expose more information.
-In above example, we recieved the error only with file and line number information, you have to start debugger to discover more.
+It is great that `assert` can stop your application/tests when something goes wrong.
+However, it is not good enough that the **AssertionError** does not expose more information.
+In above example, we recieved the error message only with file name and line number, you have to start debugger to discover more.

-### Improved solution #1
+### Improved Solution #1 改进方案

-An improved solution is appending message in assertion.
+An improved solution is always appending message in your assertion.

 ```python
 >>> s = "nothin is impossible."
 >>> key = "nothing"
 >>> assert key in s, "Key: '{}' is not in Target: '{}'".format(key, s)

 Traceback (most recent call last):
   File "<input>", line 1, in <module>
 AssertionError: Key: 'nothing' is not in Target: 'nothin is impossible.'
 ```

 Well, it fixed the problem, but it not elegant.
-As we are QA team, we have to write a lot of assertion in our test scripts.
-If used above solution, I would choose to die :-|
+If you are a QA engineer, you have to do a lot of assertions in thousands of test cases.
+With above solution, I would choose to die :-|

-### Improved solution #2
+### Improved Solution #2 改进方案

-You might know a lot of test frameworks, how do they do assertion?
+You might know about test frameworks, how do they do assertion?
 Yes, using test framework assertion is a nice alternation.

 #### py.test

-If you are running tests with [py.test](https://pypi.python.org/pypi/pytest), you can keep everthing unchanged in your code, the error log will tell you what is going on in assertion.
+If you are running tests with [py.test](https://pypi.python.org/pypi/pytest), you can keep everthing unchanged in your code, the failure message will tell you what is going on in failed assertion.

 ```python
 import pytest